Shippable/docs/sources/deploy/deleting-a-service.md

 ###1.
 Update the deploy job.

-Locate your `deploy` job in your [shippable.jobs.yml](/platform/tutorial/workflow/shippable-jobs-yml/) file and set comment it out or delete it from your yml.
+Locate your `deploy` job in your [shippable.yml](/platform/tutorial/workflow/shippable-yml/) file and comment it out or delete it from your yml.
 For example:

 ```
 jobs: